How to Divide Hostas: Step-by-Step Guide to Doubling Your Plants for Free

 Watering Tips After Dividing Hostas

-Ensure consistent moisture for your hostas.
+Immediately after dividing, newly planted hosta divisions need consistent moisture.
 They require about one inch of water per week.
 Deep, infrequent watering is better than frequent shallow watering.
 This helps the roots grow deeper and stronger.
 Applying organic mulch, such as shredded bark or leaves, helps retain soil moisture and keeps the roots cool.

 Mulching Divided Hostas